SamuXarick/LuDiAI-AfterFix/readme.txt

 - Schedules removals of leftover road stations and depots on failure
 - May also try to build road depots in the source or destination towns
 - Founds towns
+- Initiates advertising campaigns in towns
+- Funds construction of buildings in towns
 - Loans and repays on-the-go